Monisha-RK10/abc/README.md

 ### 13. **Rain** (Result: 0.78)
 - **Inference**: The model misclassifies it as a truck.
 - **Suggestions**: Increase rain intensity or layer with other effects like fog to challenge the model further.
 You could also train the model with rain added to the training data to improve performance in rainy conditions.
+Synthetic weather conditions can be generated using image processing or generative adversarial networks (GANs) to simulate different weather patterns.

 ### 14. **Snow** (No Prediction)
 - **Inference**: No predictions were made in snowy conditions, likely due to reduced visibility or contrast.
 - **Suggestions**: Train the model with synthetic snow added to the training set.
 Try different snow effects or intensities to help the model learn to recognize objects in snowy environments.
+Synthetic weather conditions can be generated using image processing or generative adversarial networks (GANs) to simulate different weather patterns.

 ### 15. **Reflective Surface** (Result: Car: 0.93, Truck: 0.66)
 - **Inference**: The model performs well with one part of the car on reflective surfaces, but misclassifies the other part as truck, likely due to size or shape differences.